A Girl Walks Home Alone at Night: Plot

 Atti, a prostitute who worked for Saeed, is followed at night by the woman, and they retreat to the prostitute's apartment.
 The woman gives Atti the payment Saeed owed her.
 They have a conversation during which the woman realizes that Atti no longer remembers what it is to desire.
 She leaves.

 Suffering from heroin withdrawal, Hossein has an episode where he believes that Arash's cat is his dead wife.
 Infuriated by his father, Arash gives him drugs and money and throws him out, telling him to take the cat with him.
 Hossein goes to Atti and forces her to take heroin with him.
 They are found by the woman, who kills Hossein.
 After Atti helps her dispose of Hossein's body, she tells the woman to take the cat and leave.

 The following morning, Arash discovers Hossein's body.
-Distressed, he runs to the apartment of the woman and begs her to run away with him.
+Distressed, he runs to the woman's apartment and begs her to run away with him.
 As she is gathering up her things, the cat appears and Arash realizes that she had something to do with his father's death.
-Arash and the woman drive off together but he pulls off to the side of the road, angry and undecided about what to do.
+Arash and the woman drive off together, but he pulls off to the side of the road, unsure about what to do.
 He eventually gets back in the car and the two continue their trip onwards.